 2. Attendance will be taken any time 5 minutes of starting of class.
-If students are not on time and if the name of students is called but they do not reply/sign their names, 15% will be deducted on the final grade of report.
+If students are not on time and if the name of students is called but they do not reply/sign their names, 15% will be deducted from the final grade of the report.
 After 30 minutes of the beginning of the class, late students will not be allowed to perform the experiment, the attendance points will be deducted, and the report will be graded zero.

-3. The Cover page should contain title, the name of student, course number and section, date of the class(es) and deadline of report, group members.
+3. The Cover page should contain the title, the name of the student, course number and section, date of the class(es), deadline of the report, and group members.